 A nearby table shows tax collections for two periods of twelve months ending in March 2020 and March 2021.
 We can easily see the effect of shifting the tax due date from April 2020 to July 2020.
 Over each period, however, tax collections were nearly the same.
 The difference of $21.9 million is 0.28 percent.
 That is the effect of the pandemic on Kansas tax collections for one year.

 I’ve also prepared a similar table, but for years ending in May.
-For the year ending in May 2021, tax revenue is $1,712.0 (24.2 percent) greater than the same period one year prior.
+For the year ending in May 2021, tax revenue is $1,712.0 million (24.2 percent) greater than the same period one year prior.
 But we must remember that the current period contains two income tax deadlines for two tax years.
 In her press release on the April collections, Kansas Governor Laura Kelly noted the large increase (69.9 percent) over last April: “This increase is due, in part, to businesses having opened back up compared to the same month last year.”
 While true, this is quite an understatement.
 The change in income tax deadlines had a far larger effect, perhaps four times as large.

 My interactive visualization of Kansas tax revenue has been updated with this data.
 Click here to use it.